South Asian Canadians: Religion

 Until the 1950s, Sikhs formed up to 95% of the entire South Asian Canadian population.
-(Note: "From 1904 to the 1940s, 95% of all South Asian immigrants to Canada were Sikhs from the Punjab region of India.")
 The 2011 Canadian census marked the first time in census records where Hindus formed the largest religious group amongst Canadians of South Asian ancestry.

 A report detailing the religious proportion breakdown of the South Asian Canadian community was done between 2005 and 2007 by Statistics Canada, with results derived from the 2001 Canadian census and a following survey which found that Canadians of South Asian ancestry were 28% Sikh, 28% Hindu, 22% Muslim and 16% Christian, and 4% irreligious.
 (Note: Canadians of South Asian origin are almost equally divided among the Sikh, Hindu and Muslim faith groups.
 In 2001, 28% of South Asians reported they were Sikh, 28% said they were Hindu, and 22% were Muslim.
 At the same time, another 16% reported that they were Christian.
 In contrast, relatively few people of South Asian origin have no religious affiliation.
 In 2001, just 4% said they had no religious affiliation, compared with 17% of the overall population.)
-Other religious such as Jainism, Buddhism, and Zoroastrianism practiced by Canadians of South Asian heritage formed the remaining 2%.
+Other religious such as Jainism, Buddhism, and Zoroastrianism practised by Canadians of South Asian heritage formed the remaining 2%.
 The irreligious proportion of 4% among South Asian Canadians is statistically significant, as this figure climbs to approximately 17% when surveying all Canadians.

 Religious affiliation in the South Asian Canadian community varies greatly based on national background.
 Based on a 2007 report, Indo-Canadians are split between Sikhs (34%) and Hindus (27%), Muslims (17%), Christians (16%), Irreligious (4%), with Jains, Buddhists, and Zoroastrians forming the remaining 2%.
 The majority of Pakistani Canadians (90%) and Bangladeshi Canadians (87%) profess to follow Islam, (Note: [...] the majority of individuals reporting Pakistani (90%), Bangladeshi (87%) and Bengali (74%) ethnic origins were Muslim.) while the majority of Sri Lankan Canadians are Hindu (64%) with a significant minority following Christianity.
 Nepalese Canadians tend to mostly follow Hinduism with few of them following Buddhism.
 Additionally, religious distributions among certain South Asian Canadian ethnic groups also vary; 80% of Tamil Canadians are adherents of Hinduism, (Note: Most people with Tamil and Sri Lankan ethnic origins were Hindu: 80% and 64%, respectively.) a large majority of Punjabi Canadians (86%) are Sikh, (Note: [...] those with Punjabi ancestry were predominantly Sikh (86%) [...]) while most Bengali Canadians (74%) are Muslim.